st-keller/kiss/README.md

 >
 > [<img src="/images/sicp_lesson_1a.jpeg?raw=true">](https://www.youtube.com/watch?v=2Op3QLzMgSY)
 >
-> (Hal Abelson explains the three elements of programming (at [28:08](https://youtu.be/2Op3QLzMgSY?t=28m8s)) introducing them as "the most important thing in this course".)
+> (Hal Abelson explains the three elements of programming in about 2 minutes (from [28:08](https://youtu.be/2Op3QLzMgSY?t=28m8s) to 29:57) introducing them as "the most important thing in this course".)

 ### Simplicity ain't easy